 Tip 6: Use Visual Aids and Manipulatives

 Visual aids and manipulatives can be helpful for understanding the concept of decimal division, especially for visual learners.
-Use diagrams, charts, and physical objects to represent the division process.
-For example, you can use base-10 blocks to represent decimal numbers and divide them into equal groups to illustrate the division.
+Which means use diagrams, charts, and physical objects to represent the division process.
+As an example, you can use base-10 blocks to represent decimal numbers and divide them into equal groups to illustrate the division.

 FAQ